ajaxian79/algorithms/docs/trie.md

 BST invariant is recursive: every node ∈ (lower, upper) bound from its ancestors.

 Iterative DFS with an explicit stack avoids recursion-limit issues.

+## entry 1

+Tabulation wins when iteration order is obvious and stack depth would blow up.